We all know certain unhappy people in our lives.

 Look at our list and see if any of these rings true.

-Take a look at our list and see if any of these ring true.
-They might provide you with some insight as to why they are the way they are.
+They might provide insight into why they are the way they are.

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our Light, not our Darkness, that most frightens us.” ― Marianne Williamson